Draw a great looking Compass with easy, step-by-step drawing instructions and video tutorial. Great for kids and beginner artists!

 The compass, paired with a good map, quickly became indispensable to mariners, travelers, and explorers.
 Today, the image of the compass is often combined with that of maps, anchors, and other equipment used in sailing.
 It can also be found in the logos of businesses, especially those hoping to offer sound guidance to customers.

 The compass also became associated with the ideas of choosing the right path in life or following the guidance of the wise.
 The compass also represents moral or ethical principles.
 In Disney's Pocahontas, the title character was aided in 'following her heart' to rescue John Smith when his compass and the "spinning arrow" from her dream pointed in his direction.
 Grandmother Willow then encouraged her with the words, "You know your path, child - now, follow it!"

 Would you like to draw a classic compass?
 This easy, step-by-step drawing guide is here to help.
 All you will need is a pencil, a sheet of paper, and an eraser.
 You may also wish to use crayons, colored pencils, markers, or other implements to help you paint with all the colors of the wind.

-Step by Step Instructions for Drawing a UPDATE
+Step by Step Instructions for Drawing a Compass

 1. Begin by drawing a circle to outline the shape of the compass.